plausible/wordpress/README.md

     enabled.
 - `plausible_analytics_pageview_properties`: Allows you to add custom pageview properties when the Pageview Properties option is enabled under
   Enhanced Measurements.
-For examples, read the [documentation on Pageview Properties](https://plausible.io/docs/custom-props/for-pageviews).
+For example, read the [documentation on Pageview Properties](https://plausible.io/docs/custom-props/for-pageviews).
 - `plausible_analytics_api_timeout`: Allows you to modify the timeout for the total duration of Plausible API requests.
 - `plausible_analytics_api_connect_timeout`: Allows you to modify the connection timeout for Plausible API requests.